jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 When you need to share emails to other users, other users will be able to help you deal with your emails.

-You can add the email address of the users of Mailbox Sharing and set the corresponding permissions by entering "Share My Mailbox" in the "Settings" - "Account Information” of the mailbox.
+You can add the email address of the users of Mailbox Sharing and set the corresponding permissions by entering "Share My Mailbox" in the "Settings" - "Account Information" of the mailbox.

 You can set permissions for other users to deal with your emails: Read-only, agent and representative.
-The default permissions are “Read-only."
+The default permissions are "Read-only."

 Read-only: Can only view the shared emails with no available operations.